fcn06/swarm/README.md

 # This command must be run from the root of the swarm project
 ./documentation/use_case_combined_agents/run_all_commands.sh
 ```
 You should now see logs from all agents as the orchestrator processes three sample requests. **Congratulations, you've just run your first swarm!**

-To understand what just happened, feel free to inspect the configuration files in the `documentation/use_case_combined_agents` directory.
+To understand what just happened, you can access the explanations of expected logs [here](./documentation/use_case_combined_agents/sample_logs/logs_orchestrator_call).
+Additionnally, feel free to inspect the configuration files in the `documentation/use_case_combined_agents` directory.

 ## **💡 Core Components of Swarm**